Thanks to Leslie Harvey from Trips with Tykes for being our guest blogger today.

 Alameda has a number of summer weekend street festivals that are perfect for entertaining the kids at a reasonable price.
-Still coming up this summer are the Park Street Art & Wine Faire (July 26 & 27) and the Neptune Beach Community Celebration on Webster Street (September 6 & 7).
+Still coming up this summer is the Park Street Art & Wine Faire (July 28 & 29).
+The Alameda JAM has already passed us by in 2018.
 Each festival has tons of tasty food and live music as well as a kids play area with jumpy houses and other attractions.

 On warm days, there is nothing better for kids than a trip to Alameda’s shoreline to enjoy one of the best and cleanest beaches in the Bay Area.
 Crown Beach stretches over 2.5 miles along Alameda’s south shore from Crab Cove visitor center to the South Shore shopping center, so there is plenty of space for families to play.
 The beach has calm water and a very gradual slope into the water so even toddlers can wade safely.
 It also features a stunning view of the San Francisco skyline and a bike trail that runs the length of the shoreline.
 Bring bikes, kites, and sand toys!